quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC allows for an arbitrary number of streams to operate concurrently.
-An endpoint limits the number of concurrently active incoming streams by limiting the maximum stream ID (see {{stream-limit-increment}}).
+An endpoint limits the number of concurrently active incoming streams by limiting the number of streams (see {{stream-limit-increment}}).

-The maximum stream ID is specific to each endpoint and applies only to the peer that receives the setting.
-That is, clients specify the maximum stream ID the server can initiate, and servers specify the maximum stream ID the client can initiate.
+The stream limit is specific to each endpoint and applies only to the peer that receives the setting.
+That is, clients limit the number of streams the server can initiate, and servers limit the number of streams the client can initiate.
 Each endpoint may respond on streams initiated by the other peer, regardless of whether it is permitted to initiate new streams.

 Endpoints MUST NOT exceed the limit set by their peer.
-An endpoint that receives a STREAM frame with an ID greater than the limit it has sent MUST treat this as a stream error of type STREAM_ID_ERROR ({{error-handling}}), unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).
+An endpoint that receives a STREAM frame with an ID greater than the limit it has sent MUST treat this as a stream error of type STREAM_LIMIT_ERROR ({{error-handling}}), unless this is a result of a change in the initial limits (see {{zerortt-parameters}}).

-A receiver cannot renege on an advertisement; that is, once a receiver advertises a stream ID via a MAX_STREAM_ID frame, advertising a smaller maximum ID has no effect.
-A receiver MUST ignore any MAX_STREAM_ID frame that does not increase the maximum stream ID.
+A receiver cannot renege on an advertisement; that is, once a receiver advertises a stream limit using the MAX_STREAMS frame, advertising a smaller limit has no effect.
+A receiver MUST ignore any MAX_STREAMS frame that does not increase the stream limit.

 ## Sending and Receiving Data